Site Map Email Us Home

 SSL / TLS support

-All protocol components from the Clever Internet Suite fully support the SSL / TLS negotiation mode: HTTPS, SFTP, SMTP, POP3, IMAP and NNTP.
+All protocol components from the Clever Internet Suite fully support the SSL / TLS negotiation mode: HTTPS, FTPS, SMTP, POP3, IMAP and NNTP.

 For all these protocols (except for HTTPS) the Clever Internet Suite supports the explicit mode for establishing the secured connection.
 This means that the component will first connect in plaintext, and then explicitly start SSL negotiation through a protocol command such as STARTTLS.